 One cannot think of San Antonio without thinking about The Alamo.
 In fact, a local recently told me that if you come to San Antonio and do not see The Alamo or Riverwalk, you have not seen their city.
-As our first official stop on our #HotMamaDoesAmerica, we only had about a day to really explore San Antonio attractions and if I saw nothing else, I was determined to at least see those two major landmarks.
+As our first official stop on our #HotMamaDoesAmerica cross country road trip, we only had about a day to really explore San Antonio attractions and if I saw nothing else, I was determined to at least see those two major landmarks.
 Luckily, for a big city we were able to accomplish even more than we thought and that’s with all of our frequent beer breaks.
 So if you are just passing through or looking for a fun day trip, here at some things to do in San Antonio with kids.

 At a Glance...

 - 2 Where to Stay in San Antonio:

 - 3 Where to Eat in San Antonio:

 - 4 Where to grab a drink in San Antonio:

 - 5 Fun Things to do in San Antonio with kids:

 - 6 That’s A Wrap!

 It is actually pretty easy to stay in budget.
 Many of the San Antonio activities are free, like the Alamo and the restaurants along the Riverwalk are reasonable too.
 I noticed a ton of food and drink specials going on at various spots, so it is quite possible to have an awesomely affordable weekend in San Antonio.
 We given San Antonio Passports, courtesy of Visit San Antonio, giving us access to many of the best San Antonio attractions.

 Best Western Plus Sunset Suites Riverwalk